We discuss Occam’s Razor and simplicity, the principle of sufficient reason, and brute facts.

 Brute fact: Something with no further explanation.

-*Edit* I used “brute fact” in a fairly loose way in this episode.
-I was unaware that “brute fact” didn’t simply represent causal termination.
-A brute fact, even if it’s the place where our explanations ultimately come to an end, may not be true in all possible worlds.
+*Edit* I used “brute fact” to simply mean “explanatory termination” in this episode.
+A brute fact, however, even if it’s the place where our explanations ultimately come to an end, may not be true in all possible worlds.
 If it was true in all possible worlds, we wouldn’t call it a brute fact; we would call it a metaphysical necessity.
 In other words, if x is brute, x may not have been.

 / Leibniz’s Contingency Argument /